 - >> Understand the company as well as an outsider can: the operations, the business model, the people, the challenges and opportunities.
 A brief surf of the website is not enough.
-Read analysts' reports and media coverage in addition to the annual report and other background information on the company. - " Get to grips with the sector, the competitors and the market: issues, trends, macro factors, disruption, etc - " Learn what you can about the company culture.
-Review the company's social media activity as well as third-party platforms such as Glassdoor; this will give you a sense of the company culture, style and tone. - " Look carefully at who else sits on the board.
-Learn what you can about them and, if possible, about the board dynamics. - " Visit company sites where possible; sample and get to know the product or service; speak to customers and consumers.
+Read analysts' reports and media coverage in addition to the annual report and other background information on the company. - " Get to grips with the sector, the competitors and the market: issues, trends, macro factors, disruption, etc. - " Learn what you can about the company culture.
+Review the company's social media activity as well as third-party platforms such as Glassdoor; this will give you a sense of the company culture, style and tone. - " Spend time with the designated non-executive director for workforce engagement (if such an appointment has been made); employee engagement has become a regular agenda item for many boards. - " Look carefully at who else sits on the board.
+Learn what you can about them and, if possible, about the board dynamics.

-- " If not already set out in the role specification, ask for board dates for the next two years to ensure that you will not have timetabling conflicts.
-Do this before you commit yourself. - Talk to as many people as possible, including those who have worked in the organisation and those who know directors on the board.
+- " Visit company sites where possible; sample and get to know the product or service; speak to customers and consumers. - " If not already set out in the role specification, ask for board dates for the next two years to ensure that you will not have timetabling conflicts.
+Do this before you commit yourself. - " Understand the likely time commitment, bearing in mind the additional time that might be required in a crisis. - Talk to as many people as possible, including those who have worked in the organisation and those who know directors on the board.
 Search firms can also be a useful source of information.

-The quality of the chair should be a key part of your decision making, since the chair runs the board and is responsible for its composition, overall style, culture and effectiveness, as well as setting the board agenda.
-It is vital that you respect the chair.
+The quality of the chair should be a key part of your decision making.
+This is because it is the chair who runs the board and is responsible for its composition, overall style, culture and effectiveness, as well as setting the board agenda.
+It is vital that the chair has your respect.
 Of equal importance is the relationship between the chair and CEO as this will have a significant effect on the board's dynamics and how it operates.

-Try to meet the rest of the board as well, both executive and non-executive directors, and work out the key relationships, style and values of the board.
-Above all make sure the cultural fit is a good one and that you are confident your voice will be heard.
+Try to meet the rest of the board as well, both executive and nonexecutive directors, and work out the key relationships, style and values.
+Above all, make sure the cultural fit is good and that you are confident your voice will be heard.

-"During the course of my interviews I read an enormous amount about the company," said one recently appointed director.
-"I looked up the analyst calls, read filings and asked a lot of questions, specifically about the dynamics of the board.
-They had me meet every member of the board so I got to see how they spoke about each other."
+During the course of my interviews I read an enormous amount about the company.
+I looked up the analyst calls, read filings and asked a lot of questions, specifically about the dynamics of the board.
+They had me meet every member of the board so I got to see how they spoke about each other.

 You should also be clear about why the board is interested in you and how your presence would complement the existing directors.
-If you have no apparent role you will lose confidence.
+If you have no apparent role you will be frustrated and lose confidence.
 Work out where you can deliver differentiated value and gain a thorough understanding of the business model.
 Bear in mind that there is always more to a business than meets the eye.
 A good chair and CEO will give you time to learn the ropes, but you must be absolutely committed to this.